fl101/awardfares-blog/_posts/2023-08-20-journey-planner.md

 ### Copy and Paste Journey

-You can leverage the **Copy journey** button to copy the itinerary information to your clipboard.
+You can leverage the **Copy to Clipboard** button to copy the itinerary information.

 <figure>
 <img src="../assets/img/journey-planner/copy-journey.webp" />